outer-chat/outer-chat/README.md

+# outer.chat 🚀

 <p align="center">
   <a target="blank"><img src=".readme/outerchat.png" width="500" alt="Outer-Chat logo" /></a>
 </p>

 <p align="center">
-  A open-source <strong>Discord-like</strong> alternative.
+  An open-source <strong>Discord-like</strong> alternative.
 A place to hang-out <em><strong>safely</strong></em> with your friends.
 </p>

+> [!WARNING]
+> This project is still in early developpment.

-## Description
+## Quick look 📸

-### The project is not finished yet (AT ALL, we only are on the preamble).
-It's a work in progress.

-outer.chat is a open-source Discord like alternative.
-Made with NestJS and Prisma.
-Having a REST-API for standard requests.
-And use WebRTC and Socket.io for real-time communication.
+**outer.chat** is an open-source alternative to Discord, built with NestJS and Prisma.
+It provides a REST API for standard requests and utilizes WebRTC and Socket.io for real-time communication.

+## Features 🎉

+- **Real-time communication** : With WebRTC and Socket.io, you can communicate with your friends in real-time.
+- **Open-source** : You can contribute to the project and see the code.
+- **Self-hosted** : You can host the application on your own server.
+- **Customizable** : You can customize the application to match your needs thanks to admin permissions.

-## Installation
+## Installation 🧰

 ### From source